Frequently Asked Questions

 - $1,000 provides a one-year scholarship to secondary school

 - $500 provides 25 children a healthy start with prenatal and midwifery care for their mothers

 - $360 sponsors a child

 - $100 provides malaria treatment to 25 children

 - $50 feeds lunch to a child for a year

 - $30 provides textbooks and reading material for one child

 13. How does the AAH Child Sponsorship Program work?

 As a sponsor, you support the education of one child at AAH by donating $360 annually or $30 monthly (by credit card).
-To become a sponsor, fill out a Child Sponsor application.
+To become a sponsor, fill out a Child Sponsor Application.
 You can request an approximate age and gender of the child, and AAH will honor these requests whenever possible.
 AAH volunteers in the US receive the sponsorship application and match you with a child.
 You then receive a letter and photograph, introducing your child to you.
 Our child sponsors and their children write letters to each other three times each year; AAH coordinates these letter exchanges.
 As a child sponsor, you will also receive periodic updates from AAH on school events, our progress and other developments.
+Back to top.